garethsb-sony/nmos-api-security/best-practice-authorisation.md

 ### Protected Resource

-Any part the API that is access restricted.
+Any part of the API that is access restricted.
 This may apply to read (e.g GET) or write (e.g POST) operations.

 ### Resource Owner

 An entity capable of granting the client access to a protected resource.

+### End User

-When the resource owner is a person, it is referred to as an end-user.
+A resource owner that is a person.

 ### Resource Server